anoma/nspec/docs/node_architecture/types/engine_dynamics.juvix.md

 Guards are terms of type `Guard`, which is a function type

 ```
-Trigger I H -> EngineEnvironment S I M H -> GuardOutput A L X
+-- --8<-- "./docs/node_architecture/types/engine_dynamics.juvix.md!:guard-type"
 ```

-where the _trigger_ of type `Trigger I H` is a term that captures the message received or the clock notification.
+where the _trigger_ of type `TimestampedTrigger I H` is a term that captures the message received with a timestamp.
 This trigger can include the received message or timers that have elapsed during the engine's operation.
 Guards return data of type `GuardOutput A L X` if the condition is met.